Fdawgs/docsmith/README.md

 ## Contributing

+Contributions are welcome and any help that can be offered is greatly appreciated!

-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more details regarding contributing to this project.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to get started.
+Please adhere to this project's [Code of Conduct](./CODE_OF_CONDUCT.md) when contributing.

 ## License